3.1 General context

 Number of apprentices and training companies

-As opposed to statistics from a few years prior, data shows that towards the end of December 2019, there were 109,111 apprentices in Austria which represents a total incline of 1,196 individuals compared to 2018.
-This growth stems from an increase in 15-year-olds as well as an incline in adolescents choosing internship training.
-However, the Report on the Situation of Youth Employment and Apprentice Training in Austria (Bericht zur Situation der Jugendbeschäftigung und Lehrlingsausbildung in Österreich) expected a decline in those numbers due to the measures taken to counteract the Coronavirus.
+As opposed to statistics from a few years prior, data shows that towards the end of December 2021, there were 107,593 apprentices in Austria which represents a total decline of 1,518 individuals compared to 2019.
+This decrease results from the measures taken to counteract the COVID-19 pandemic, as was also foreseen in the the Report on the Situation of Youth Employment and Apprentice Training in Austria (Bericht zur Situation der Jugendbeschäftigung und Lehrlingsausbildung in Österreich).

 Statistics regarding training companies show a similar trend: eventhough their decline finally came to a halt in 2018, the numerical development of Austrian training companies still shows an overall decrease from 38,132 training companies in 2007 to 27,844 in 2019.